yoshiya-usui/TRACMT/README.md

 # Release note
 _**v1.2.0**_ June.
 13, 2024: Initial release

 _**v1.3.4**_ July.
-14, 2024: I added a parametric error estimation method for the RRMS estimator and fixed some bugs relating to the ELOG reading option and calibration.
+14, 2024:  A parametric error estimation method is addd for the RRMS estimator.
+Some bugs relating to the ELOG reading option and calibration and fixed.

 _**v1.3.6**_ August.
 15, 2024: A function to read ELOG-DUAL binary files is modified.